 Many of us do what we do during the holiday season just because we always have, turning the entire month of December into a mad whirl of non-stop Christmas preparations and activities.
 If the things on your list that you have to do outnumber the things that you want to do, it's time to make your list more manageable by eliminating some of these holiday activities.

 Do you really need to spend hours writing and sending Christmas cards, for instance, or hours making hundreds of chocolate balls?
 By all means, do if you enjoy these activities, but if you don't, give yourself more time to do the things you enjoy by cutting them from your list.
+Each item you eliminate from your list will give you more time to do what needs to be done.
+Even better, take the time you would have spent doing what you've crossed off to do something stress-relieving, such as just sitting down by a cozy fire enjoying some Christmas music or touring the Christmas lights in your neighborhood.

 Get an Early Start

 There's no rule that says that all Christmas activities have to be crammed into the week before Christmas.
 You can decorate your home for the holiday season in November if you want (or even leave some Christmas lights up all year round).
-Food for the holiday season can be bought in advance or delivered on the day you need it and Christmas gifts can be bought any time of year.
+Food for the holiday season can be bought in advance or delivered on the day you need it and Christmas gifts can be bought any time of year (even August).
 Stretching out your holiday activities over a longer period of time can really help reduce Christmas stress.

 Who says that you personally have to wrap all the Christmas gifts, do all the baking, and/or do all the holiday season decorating?
 This year, give yourself the gift of holiday stress relief by patronizing a local bakery, hiring a cleaning service to clean your home, or even having your holiday season party or festive dinner catered.